 It was the Romans who first settled in Lincoln, around AD 50, and built a wooden fortress at the top of the hill, later turned into a colonia (retiring home for soldiers.
 Lindon was latinised to become Lindum Colonia.

 The Ermine Street, a key Roman highway connecting London with York, passed though the city of Lincoln (see right).
 Evidence of the Roman settlement, which was fronted in stone in the 3rd century, can be seen across the city today.

-Lincoln Cathedral, built of Lincolnshire limestone, was consecrated by Remigius de Fécamp, the first Bishop of Lincoln, in 1092.
+Lincoln Cathedral, built of Lincolnshire limestone, was finally consecrated by Remigius de Fécamp, the first Bishop of Lincoln, on May 9th in 1092.